All Articles

 • Colour: Orange to golden yellow

-• Flavour: Naturally sweeter, with a mild caramel-like taste
+• Flavour: Naturally sweeter, mild caramel-like taste

 • Texture: Slightly softer and more delicate